Camp Hale: Prisoner of war camp

 Camp Hale held "about 400 of the most incorrigible members of Field Marshal Erwin Rommel's Afrika Corps".
 On 15 February 1944, guard Private Dale Maple of the 620th Engineer General Service Unit drove away with German Sergeants Heinrich Kikillus and Erhard Schwichtenberg.
 They made it to Mexico before being arrested and turned over to U.S. authorities.
 In an unrelated scandal, in March 1944, five WACs were charged with exchanging notes with the prisoners.
-Three received sentences of four to six months and were dishonorably discharged.
+Three received sentences of four to six months of confinement.
 The army used POWs to dismantle most of the structures in 1945.

 Late 20th century

-Tibetans were secretly trained at Camp Hale by the CIA.
+Many Tibetan resistance fighters were secretly trained at Camp Hale by the CIA.
 "By February 1963, four groups totaling 135 Tibetans (ten more than originally planned) had arrived at Hale."
 This was "... the first wave of Tibetans."
-The site was chosen because of the similarities of the terrain with the Himalayan Plateau.
-The Tibetans nicknamed the camp "Dhumra", meaning "The Garden".
-The CIA circulated a story in the local press that Camp Hale was to be the site of atomic tests and would be a high security zone.
-Until the camp was closed in 1964, the entire area was cordoned off and its perimeter patrolled by military police.
-In all, around 259 Tibetans were trained at Camp Hale, and after it was dismantled, no Tibetans remained in Colorado.
+The site was chosen because of the similarities of the terrain and elevation with the Himalayan Plateau, being heavily mountainous and over 10,000 feet above sea level.
+The fighters were trained in the use of mortars, explosive, and rifles and instructed in the art of guerilla warfare and subterfuge.
+The Tibetans nicknamed the camp "Dhumra", meaning "The Garden", due to their enriched hatred of the Chinese occupation of their country.
+To cover up their newly heightened activity within the camp, the CIA circulated a story in the local press that Camp Hale was to be the site of atomic tests and would be a high security zone going forward.
+Until the camp was closed in 1964, the entire area was cordoned off and its perimeter patrolled by military police to keep any unwanted eyes away.
+In all, around 259 Tibetans were trained at Camp Hale, and after it was dismantled, no Tibetans remained in Colorado having all be redeployed into their homeland to fight against the Chinese.
 From 1958 to 1960, Anthony Poshepny trained various special missions teams, including Tibetan Khambas and Hui Muslims, for operations in China against the communist government.

 In 1965, Camp Hale was dismantled and the land was deeded to the U.S. Forest Service.
 Since 1974, the area has become a youth development training center.
 An Eagle County non-profit organization, SOS Outreach, has used the site to expose disadvantaged youth to many of the same outdoor challenges experienced by the 10th Mountain Division.

 In 1962, Pete Seibert, who was among the soldiers who trained at Camp Hale and then returned to the area after the war, founded the Vail Ski Resort nearby.

 In July and August 1985 the valley was the site of the North American Pathfinder camporee with 16,129 attending.